Support if you’ve experienced sexual abuse or assault

 What happens after lodging a claim

-Once a claim has been lodged with us, you can access up to 14 hours of therapy and up to 30 hours of other support services, such as support for your family and whānau.
-This is at no cost to you, and you won’t have to wait for us to approve your claim to get this support.
+Once a claim has been lodged with us, you can access up to 14 hours of therapy and up to 30 hours of other support services.
+This can include help from a social worker and/or support for your family and whānau so they can learn how to support you.
+This is at no cost to you, and you won’t have to wait for us to accept your claim to get this support.
 A member of our team will get in touch with you to discuss your needs and the support we can provide.

 Getting Started